 12. incorrect performance of spiritual practices (usually due to incorrect instruction)

 13. becoming “possessed” by the energy and thought-patterns of other Realms ('realm' is a technical term in Tantrik psychology)

 14. believing that one's conditioned view of reality is actually the way things are (ajñāna)

 IMPORTANT CAVEAT: If you succeed in plugging energy leaks but have not learned to dissolve self-images and have not become conscious of the pitfalls described in the Six Realms teachings (#13 above), then the greatly increased energy and power available to you can magnify latent harmful tendencies as well as virtues.
 As Dharmabodhi so aptly put it, “Without having dissolved the core patterning of how one sees and 'knows' oneself to be (our self-story/concept) and how one relates, the power released through shakti sādhanā will inflate the already existing [egoic] patterns of thinking, feeling, and acting, often causing harm to the practitioner by sidetracking them with obstacles or skills/successes/powers.”
-This will be covered in a future post entitled "Does the Practice of Yoga Automatically Make You a Better Person?; or, how yoga can turn a jerk into an even bigger jerk."
+This topic will be covered in a future post entitled "Does the Practice of Yoga Automatically Make You a Better Person?; or, how yoga can turn a jerk into an even bigger jerk."

 ~ May all beings realize their freedom! ~